 Competitors in the online learning space include Stride (NYSE:LRN), Adtalem Global Education (NYSE:ATGE), Arco Platform (NASDAQ:ARCE), Strategic Education (NASDAQ:STRA), and schools that develop their online courses in-house.

-As you can see below, 2U's revenue growth has been unremarkable over the last year, growing from quarterly revenue of $237.2 million, to $241.4 million.
+As you can see below, 2U's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $201 million in Q3 FY2020, to $232.2 million.

-Ahead of the earnings results the analysts covering the company were estimating sales to grow 15.2% over the next twelve months.
+Before the earnings results were announced, Wall St analysts covering the company were estimating revenues to decline 0.72% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-2U's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.7% in Q2.
+2U's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.5% in Q3.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-2U's free cash flow came in at $25.2 million in Q2, turning positive year on year.
+2U burned through $33.6 million in Q3, increasing the cash burn by 765% year on year.

 Is Now The Time?